googlefonts/how-to-hint-variable-fonts/README.md

 <img width="100%" height="100%" src="Images/toolbar.png">

-**Toolbar:** Shown in the main window set to the left. _(this can be configured to show in the main window on Top, left, right, or bottom.
+**Toolbar:** Shown here in the main window set to the left. _(this can be configured to show in the main window on Top, left, right, or bottom.
 Tools>Options>Appearance>Location)_

 **Note:** The ‘Move’, ‘Swap’, ‘Delete’ and ‘Insert’ commands in the main Window UI Toolbar, are disabled in VTT, for Variation Fonts.
 Making any changes to the oultines, with these commands, would break a Variation font.

 Navigate / Zoomin / Zoomout / Measure

 **Pro Tip** _Using a Wheel mouse for zooming in and out, is a must for a smooth workflow.
-Zooming in, in particular, to inspect details, and see control point numbers, is a common task._
+Zooming in, in particular, to inspect details, is a common task during the hinting workflow._

 **Hinting Tools**

-Only 3 main tools are needed to Complete the Hinting in Variable font.
+Three main tools are needed to Complete the Hinting in Variable font.

 **YLink Tool:** Used to constrain a distance in the y-direction between two points. _(For example on a horizontal crossbar) The YLink tool can be used with reference to a value in the CVT Table.
 (Control Value Table)_